Vonage/vivid-3/libs/components/src/lib/menu/README.md

 ## Accessibility

 The Menu requires an accessible name.
 It is the consumer's concern to provide an `aria-label` to the Menu.

+If you are using menu with the `anchor` prop, it is important to place the menu directly after the anchor element in the source code so that the correct tab order is maintained.

 ## Caveat